cylondata/twister2/docs/deployment/docker/running-jobs.md

 bazel-bin/scripts/package/twister2-0.1.0.tar.gz
 ```

-If you want to modify the twister2 code and test without installing all the dependencies to your machine, you can mount the directory to the docker container and build the twister2 inside the container:
+If you want to modify the twister2 code and test without installing all the dependencies to your machine, you can mount the directory to the docker container:

 ```bash
 docker run -v /path/in/host:/path/in/container -it twister2/standalone bash